pranay-simejia/microprocessor-and-interfacing/readme.md

-### this repo contains most the code taught in Microprocessor and Interfacing course at BITS Pilani
+### This repo contains most of the code written in assembly language while studying Microprocessor and Interfacing course at BITS Pilani.